deGRANDSON holds ISO 21001 Certification for our e-learning business, and this was a considered choice.

 |Ongoing evaluation of the learner experience||No||Yes|

 And so, our opinion has not changed.
-We still consider that, for all learners and for our business, ISO 29990 remains the superior choice.
+We still consider that, for all learners and for our business, ISO 21001 is the superior choice.

-- IRCA approve Courses; they do not deliver them.
+- IRCA (and Exemplar) approved Courses; they do not deliver them.
 Training is delivered by IRCA Approved Training Partners (or ATPs).
 Note that claims that organisations are ‘IRCA accredited training organisations’ or that courses are ‘IRCA accredited’ are no longer made.

 - While ATP selection criteria are not in the public domain, organisations seem to be initially vetted prior to approval.
 On the payment of ongoing fees, their status is maintained with little formal auditing of their performance.

 - We find that there is little recognition of IRCA outside the United Kingdom.
 And so, costly IRCA approval would provide little, if any, benefit to overseas-based Auditors.

 Since about 2011, the standard for certification bodies, ISO 17021, has required that the certification bodies themselves take responsibility for deciding on the competence of the lead auditors and the other auditors they select for their audit teams.

-- To become certified, ISO 29990 requires Learning Service Providers (LSP's) be subject to periodic independent audits.
-This ensures that, standards of performance having been established, they are maintained and improved on over time.
+- To become certified, ISO 21001 requires Educational Organizations (EOs) to be subject to periodic independent audits.
+This ensures that standards of performance having been established, are maintained and improved on over time.

 - And, of course, ISO 21001 certification has international recognition built-in.

-- The standard has requirements in relation to both learning services and to the management of the LSP.
+- The standard has requirements in relation to both learning services and to the management of the EO.
 In brief, these are:

 - Determining learning needs incl.
 Stakeholder needs